Whether you’ve tried it or you avoid it at all costs, I’m sure you’ve wondered, what is pâté?

 But today’s modern versions can include anything from fish to vegetables.

 Everyone has their favorite type of pâté.
+And it’s incredible spread onto a crunchy cracker!

 Some prefer the rich, creamy texture of duck liver mousse.
 Others opt for the more traditional pork-liver version.